truongconghiep/CarND-Vehicle-Detection/CarND_Vehicle_Detection_writeup.md

 #### 1. Explain how (and identify where in your code) you extracted HOG features from the training images.

-The code for this step is contained in the first code cell of the IPython notebook (or in lines # through # of the file called `some_file.py`).
+HOG feature of a single image is extracted by calling the ["get_hog_features"](https://github.com/truongconghiep/CarND-Vehicle-Detection/blob/67ec1117045f814ef2d42f0b2b4f6f1f01e808d7/lesson_functions.py#L20) function.
+Then I call function ["extract_features"](https://github.com/truongconghiep/CarND-Vehicle-Detection/blob/67ec1117045f814ef2d42f0b2b4f6f1f01e808d7/lesson_functions.py#L114) to get HOG feature of all images in the data set.

-I started by reading in all the `vehicle` and `non-vehicle` images.
+I started by reading in all the `vehicle` and `non-vehicle` images [here](https://github.com/truongconghiep/CarND-Vehicle-Detection/blob/67ec1117045f814ef2d42f0b2b4f6f1f01e808d7/Training_Model.py#L63).
 Here is an example of one of each of the `vehicle` and `non-vehicle` classes:

 ![alt text][image1]